yoctoproject/poky/documentation/migration-guides/migration-4.0.rst

   classes should be updated to inherit ``setuptools*`` equivalents instead.

 - The Python package build process is now based on `wheels <https://pythonwheels.com/>`__.
-  Here are the new Python packaging classes that should be used:
+  The new Python packaging classes that should be used are :ref:`python_flit_core <ref-classes-python_flit_core>`, :ref:`python_setuptools_build_meta <ref-classes-python_setuptools_build_meta>` and :ref:`python_poetry_core <ref-classes-python_poetry_core>`.
-  :ref:`python_flit_core <ref-classes-python_flit_core>`,
-  :ref:`python_setuptools_build_meta <ref-classes-python_setuptools_build_meta>`
-  and :ref:`python_poetry_core <ref-classes-python_poetry_core>`.